Small batch maple pecan sticky buns with the fluffiest milk bread brioche cinnamon rolls.

 I can’t say enough great things about these maple pecan sticky buns.
 Below are a *TON* of tips, tricks and notes that (I hope) are helpful for succeeding with this recipe.
 I know yeast dough can seem super intimidating and it’s a lot of information, but once you’ve got the basics down it becomes intuitive, easy and fun to make!

-the dough will need to knead for a while
+the dough will take a while to knead

 Kneading this dough will take a longer time than you are probably used to.
 This dough is enriched with eggs and butter which makes it take longer for the proper amount of gluten to develop.
 Kneading in the mixer can take me anywhere from 10-20 minutes.
-Also, please make sure you are using a higher protein all purpose flour that has at least 11%, not 10% protein (I use King Arthur Flour, 11.7%.)
 The dough is ready to be used when it passes the windowpane test and has pulled away from the sides and bottom of the bowl.
 If you are weighing your ingredients, just trust the process!
-If you are using cup measurements and the dough just is not coming together after 20 minutes, try adding in 1 tbsp. of flour at a time.
+If you are using cup measurements and the dough just is not coming together after 15 minutes, try adding in 1 tbsp. of flour at a time.

 how to tell your dough is done kneading: the windowpane test